jor96115/T-5GS/README.md

-# R-5GS: A Full-Scale 5G Roaming Testbed on EVE-NG
+# T-5GS: A Full-Scale 5G Roaming Testbed on EVE-NG

-This repository provides the reproducible implementation of **R-5GS**, a full-scale, multi-operator 5G roaming testbed based on **Open5GS** and **PacketRusher**.
+This repository provides the reproducible implementation of **T-5GS**(Truth 5G System), a full-scale, multi-operator 5G roaming testbed based on **Open5GS** and **PacketRusher**.
 The testbed is designed to go beyond core-level simulation by enabling realistic, end-to-end roaming evaluation across UE, RAN, and Core Network layers.
 This platform serves both research and education purposes in mobile networking, security, and inter-PLMN interoperability.

 ![System_Design](./docs/system_design.jpg)